niko-achilles/niko-achilles/README.md

 Exposing myself to good architecture design and decision trade offs.

 AWS x 2 Certified 🏅
-Domain Driven Design professional (learned by Eric Evansd himself)
+Domain Driven Design professional (learned by Eric Evans himself)

 Coding in Javascript and Python.
 Data-ing in Postgres.